Skip to main content

 detach volume on longhorn UI

-• Start the related VM again from the Longhorn UI.
+• Start the related VM again from the Harvester UI.

 Start VM again